abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 ## Motivation
 This is a tutorial to get the Raspberry Pi (`rpi`) beginner up and running with the device using Linux.

+We will cover installing an operating system on the rpi; the operating systems we'll cover will include `Ubuntu Server` and `Raspbian OS`.

-A lot of this tutorial is similar to (and taken from) this tutorial [https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#4-boot-ubuntu-server), but I've added more details where rpi beginners may get stuck.
+For the Ubuntu portion, a lot of this tutorial is similar to (and taken from) this tutorial [https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#4-boot-ubuntu-server), but I've added more details where rpi beginners may get stuck.

 ## Tutorial Overview
 > This tutorial focuses on a Raspberry Pi 3.
 We will install Raspian, Ubuntu.
-We will do so interfacing with a laptop with Fedora installed.
+We will do so interfacing with a laptop with Fedora installed, so we'll be using the `dnf` package manager.

 ## Hardware / Requirements

 > Things you'll need:

-- Wifi:
+- WiFi:
     - `rpi` (Raspberry Pi) hardware version `>=3`, e.g. 3 or greater, has built in wifi.
     - Any older versions will require a dongle.
+    - A WiFi connection
 - HDMI cable
 - Extra mouse and keyboard for the rpi device
 - SDCard slot on your laptop, or an SDCard adapter for your laptop.